microsoft/WhatTheHack/013-InfraAsCode-Ansible/Student/readme.md

 Once you have the inventory.cfg, you will create the Ansible Playbook YAML file that will install NGINX.
 First, you will update all apt (Ubuntu) or yum (Redhat/CentOS) packages to the latest version in the Ansible Playbook.
 For RedHat/CentOS you will need install the EPEL repository (epel-release).
 Next, you will install NGINX using apt or yum in the file and set the service to running.

+To use the inventory.cfg file you will need to run the following Ansible playbook command which will use the inventory.cfg and YAML file you created earlier.
+The -b switch tells Ansible to run as root using sudo.

+ansible-playbook -i inventory.cfg {yaml file} -b

 Ensure that NGINX is running by running Curl from an SSH terminal with curl http://127.0.0.1